orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 console.log(content.value.payload)
 ```

 Running this code should give you something like the following output.
-Hold steady, it'is overwhelming but it will make sense after we explain what happened.
+Hold steady, it is overwhelming but it will make sense after we explain what happened.
 For more information see Part 3, The Architecture of OrbitDB.

 ```json
 {